openadaptor/openadaptor/example/spring/connectors/db/jee/jboss/readme.txt

     lib/openadaptor-depends.jar

 The XML files in this folder should be dropped into an auto-deploy area of JBoss.
+Hypersonic database and JBoss instances need to be started prior to running the adaptor.

+oahsqldb-ds.xml - defines a Hypersonic DataSource
+oa-service.xml - exposes openadaptor as JBoss service

-When the JBoss instance is running, a JMX managed spring adaptor should be available via JMXConsole at http://localhost:8080  (under openadaptor.org).
+When the JBoss instance is running, an adaptor exposed as JMX managed bean should be available via JBoss web console at http://localhost:8080  (under openadaptor.org).
+Adaptor can be kicked of via runSpringAdaptor() method run with the name of adaptor config file (readerDS.xml) as argument.